fluthjs/fluth-vue/packages/guide/motion.en.md

 Frontend business models based on streams perfectly match the **highly asynchronous, event-driven, multi-input multi-output** essential characteristics of modern frontend applications, providing more elegant and maintainable solutions in both data management and business logic organization.

-## Stream Implementation in Frameworks
+## fluth Stream

 [RxJS](https://rxjs.dev/) is a typical representative of stream programming.
 It is very powerful and provides rich stream operators that can handle complex asynchronous logic.
 However, RxJS has many concepts, a steep learning curve, and is relatively complex to use, making it unsuitable as the infrastructure for carrying business.

-Fluth adopts a Promise-like stream programming paradigm.
-Promise is the most commonly encountered asynchronous stream programming paradigm in frontend development, and **Promise-like stream programming paradigm greatly reduces the threshold for stream programming**, allowing streams to serve as the most basic logical units in frontend development.
+[fluth](https://fluthjs.github.io/fluth-doc/) adopts a Promise-like stream programming paradigm.
+Promise is the most commonly encountered asynchronous stream programming paradigm in frontend development, and **Promise-like stream programming paradigm greatly reduces the threshold for stream programming**, making large-scale use of streams possible.

+Differences between fluth streams and promises:

+- Compared to promises, fluth can continuously publish and supports canceling subscriptions
+- Compared to promises, fluth executes then methods synchronously, updating data immediately
+- Compared to promises, fluth retains data for each subscription node and allows direct access
+- Compared to promises, fluth fully supports PromiseLike

+Differences between fluth streams and RxJS:

+- fluth is very easy to get started with, it's a Promise-like streaming programming library that can be used by anyone who knows how to use promises
+- fluth streams are hot and multicast, while RxJS streams also have cold and unicast characteristics
+- fluth allows stream chain subscriptions, while RxJS subscriptions cannot be chained after subscribing
+- fluth retains data and state of each subscription node for subsequent consumption
+- fluth subscription nodes have status similar to promises
+- fluth can add plugins to extend stream functionality and add custom behaviors

-In addition to reducing the mental burden of stream programming, Fluth also saves the data processed by logic for each stream node, allowing stream nodes to carry both logic and data, and become the basic units that can replace ref, reactive reactive data.
+fluth saves the data processed by logic for each stream node, allowing stream nodes to carry both logic and data, making it possible to become **basic units that can replace ref, reactive reactive data**.

-For large-scale use and implementation in frameworks, Fluth streams also provide the following capabilities:

-### Framework Integration
+## Implementation in Vue Framework

 - For Vue framework, ref, reactive, computed reactive data can be converted to fluth streams through the [to$](/en/useFluth/#to) method.
 To maintain fluth stream's immutable characteristics, data will be deepCloned before being given to fluth